anycable/docs.anycable.io/docs/deployment/heroku.md

 ## Choosing the right formation

 How do to choose the right dyno type and the number of AnyCable dynos?
+Let's consider the full mode (with gRPC server).

 Since we run both RPC and WebSocket servers within the same dyno, we need to think about the resources usage carefully.

 The following formula could be used to estimate the necessary formation configuration: